ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 by the Chair of Algorithms and  Data Structures at the University of Freiburg [^5]

 **Index and index permutations**.
-Before the qlever answer queries to client requests, the RDF knowlege base is built into an **index** (a set of data structures optimized for fast triple lookup, which are stored on disk) using a separate offline indexing step.
+Before the QLever engine answers queries to client requests, the RDF knowlege base is built into an **index** (a set of data structures optimized for fast triple lookup, which are stored on disk) using a separate offline indexing step.
 Each triple `(subject, predicate, object)` is stored as three integer IDs, one per term (more on the IDs below).